glowstick016/Playbook/Identity Access Management.md

+# Identity Access Management

-# Implementign a new user:
+## Implementign a new user:
   1. Image a computer for the user from a Golden Image
   2. Implement the required programs that aren't on the golden image
   3. Setup any other processes that the user might need (like backup processes, etc.)